Lab of Rebecca Jordan at the University of Edinburgh

 Rebecca has been awarded an ERC starting grant in the 2024 call.
 The grant will fund a research project 'Learn2Predict', which aims to uncover fundamental mechanisms of predictive learning in the sensory cortex, using a range of cutting edge methods and novel VR approaches.
 Read more here!

-News: 1st February 2024
+Milestone: 1st February 2024

 First anniversary and data from the lab